LAMP: Data-Efficient Linear Affine Weight-Space Models for Parameter-Controlled 3D Shape Generation and Extrapolation: Experiments, Results, and Discussion

-We validate this metric against a human-annotated dataset of valid and invalid meshes (Appendix~\ref{app:safety-validation}).
-The results show excellent discriminative power (ROC AUC = 0.989, PR AUC = 0.990), and $\epsilon=0.01$ emerges as a reliable threshold for separating valid from invalid generations.
-Additional examples of failure cases and validation analysis are provided in Figs.~\ref{fig:validation_box}--\ref{fig:roc_pr}.

 Another limitation is that we were only able to hard-code the measurement of car length, as explained in Appendix~\ref{app:constraint-validation}, achieving $R^2=0.999$ under $\pm100\%$ extrapolation sweeps.
 In contrast, other parameters were far more difficult to hard-code due to the complexity of their deformations across different car geometries and the absence of reliable methods for accurate measurement.
+We include an extended limitation section in Appendix \ref{app:limitations}.

 Finally, we study how reliability scales with data availability (Appendix~\ref{app:ablation-study}).
 As shown in Table~\ref{tab:ablations}, increasing the training set size improves both predictive accuracy ($R^2$, MAE) and the mean safe extrapolation range, which grows from $\sim 145\%$ with 10 samples to over $400\%$ with 1000 samples before saturating.
 This ablation highlights both the limitations of extrapolation in extremely low-data regimes and the safety metric's role in flagging unreliable extrapolations.